Aenewsss/counter-react-reducer/README.md

-# Project to improve skills with reducers
+# Project to improve skills with react reducers